meditate | our brentwood home

 Behind the Bolster

 The expansion of our Crystal Cove collection was sparked by real customer feedback, and carried out based on years of product design experience.
-Our Chief Product Officer, Dan, clues us in on what went into the design and production of our brand new Crystal Cove yoga bolster and Pranayama pillow.
+Our Chief Product Officer, Dan, clues us in on what went into the design and production of our brand new yoga bolster and Pranayama pillow.

-First of all, why did you decide to expand the Crystal Cove collection?
+Why did you decide to expand the Crystal Cove collection?

 We created the original Crystal Cove meditation pillow because there was a lot of room to improve on what already existed in the market.
 We wanted to create something that was more beautiful than the traditional Zafus and meditation pillows out there, but something that was also very functional, easy to use, and long-lasting.

 Because the launch of the Crystal Cove meditation pillow was so successful, we decided to expand the collection.
 We developed our own yoga bolsters and Pranayama pillows based on the insight and customer feedback gained while developing our Meditation Pillow.

 Out of all the yoga products out there, why a Bolster and a Pranayama pillow?

 Both items are some of the most commonly used props in yoga practices.
 As a yogi, I felt that both of these items could receive the same upgrade as the meditation pillow.
 We added our beautiful, soft Crystal Cove cover and used buckwheat instead of the typical foam and cotton fills found in most other bolsters and Pranayama pillows.
 It resulted in extra comfortable yoga props that provide greater support and stability.